 You can contact them directly for more information.

 Accommodation: Volunteers stay at a home with our families.
 Nepali people are extremely hospitable and volunteers will be well looked after, however the accommodation will be typically Nepali and therefore basic by Western standards.
 Toilets and showers are usually Nepali style, and the electricity supply in many places can be unreliable.
 We have lots of previous experience in looking after volunteers.
 Volunteers are given a simple room with very basic things.

 Meals: Based on Nepalese dining customs, we provide two major meals a day plus two tea and snack breaks.
-Tea is served around 7 am.
+Tea is available 24/7 with 400-500 ml mugs if you like.
 Brunch is served around 9 to 10 am and is usually typical Nepali food, dal/bhat (rice, lentils, and vegetables).
-Tea is served again at around 3 pm with local snacks.
+At around 3 pm local snacks will be provided.
 Dinner is at around 7 to 8 pm.
 The food is very simple but also extremely tasty and filling.
 Vegetables mostly comes from our own gardens.
 Fresh milk and curd are also provided if available.